aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-layer-management-effects/render-exposure-adjustment-layer-psd/_index.md

 ## Introduction

-Are you working with Photoshop PSD files and need to adjust the exposure or add an exposure adjustment layer programmatically?
+Are you working with Photoshop PSD files and need to **render exposure adjustment layer** programmatically?
 Whether you're tweaking existing layers or adding new ones, Aspose.PSD for Java provides a powerful and intuitive way to handle these tasks.
 In this guide, we'll walk through how to use Aspose.PSD for Java to render and modify exposure adjustment layers in PSD files.
 By the end of this tutorial, you'll know how to adjust exposure settings in existing layers and add new exposure adjustment layers to your PSD files.
 Let's dive in!

+## Quick Answers
+- **What library is needed?** Aspose.PSD for Java
+- **Can I edit an existing exposure layer?** Yes, you can change exposure, offset, and gamma correction.
+- **How do I add a new exposure adjustment layer?** Use `addExposureAdjustmentLayer()` on a `PsdImage` instance.
+- **Is PNG export supported?** Absolutely – use `PngOptions` to save the result as a PNG.
+- **Do I need a license for production?** A commercial license is required for production use; a free trial is available.

+## What is a render exposure adjustment layer?

+An exposure adjustment layer is a non‑destructive Photoshop layer that changes the brightness, offset, and gamma of the underlying image.
+Rendering it means applying those settings so the visual result reflects the adjustments, which you can then export to formats like PNG.

+## Why use Aspose.PSD for Java to render exposure adjustment layer?

+- **Full control** – manipulate layer properties without opening Photoshop.
+- **Batch processing** – automate adjustments across many files.
+- **Cross‑platform** – run on any system with a JDK.
+- **Preserves PSD structure** – keep layers editable for future edits.

 ## Prerequisites

-Before we jump into the tutorial, make sure you have the following prerequisites:

-1. Java Development Kit (JDK): You need to have JDK installed on your machine.
-This guide assumes you have at least JDK 8.
+1. **Java Development Kit (JDK)** – at least JDK 8.
-2. Aspose.PSD for Java: You need the Aspose.PSD library to work with PSD files.
-You can download it from [here](https://releases.aspose.com/psd/java/).
+2. **Aspose.PSD for Java** – download it from [here](https://releases.aspose.com/psd/java/).
-3. Basic Knowledge of Java: Familiarity with Java programming will help you follow along easily.
+3. **Basic Java knowledge** – you should be comfortable with standard Java syntax.
-4. IDE or Text Editor: Use any IDE like IntelliJ IDEA, Eclipse, or a text editor of your choice to write and run Java code.
+4. **IDE or Text Editor** – IntelliJ IDEA, Eclipse, VS Code, or any editor you prefer.

 ## Import Packages

-First things first, let's import the necessary packages from Aspose.PSD for Java.
-This step ensures that our code can utilize the library’s features for manipulating PSD files.
+First, import the required Aspose.PSD classes:

 ```java
 import com.aspose.psd.Image;